-Product groups are used to specify which products from your Bing Merchant Center catalog should be included in a particular ad group.
+Product groups are used to specify which products from your Microsoft Merchant Center catalog should be included in a particular ad group.

-After you create a shopping campaign, Bing Ads creates a default ad group.
-That ad group includes a product group containing all of the products in your Bing Merchant Center catalog feed.
+After you create a shopping campaign, Microsoft Advertising creates a default ad group.
+That ad group includes a product group containing all of the products in your Microsoft Merchant Center catalog feed.
 However, you don't typically want an ad group to contain all products.
 Instead, you likely want each ad group to contain only very closely related products in order more effectively manage which ads show, and when.
 With product groups, you can narrow down that default group to a customized list of specific products and divide up to 7 levels for each product group.

 You can use the following attributes from your catalog feed to choose the specific products you want to include in any particular product group.